demo123attack/Artifact-CCS24/README.md

    ```
    pip install -r setup/requirements.txt
    ```
-   This command instructs pip to install all packages listed in the requirements.txt file.
+   This command instructs pip to install all packages listed in the setup/requirements.txt file.
+> If you choose to use GPU acceleration on Windows, please install the necessary components by running `pip install -r setup/requirements_windows_gpu.txt`.

 ## Experiment Results (Avaiable on Zenodo)